ossf/scorecard-action/README.md

 and be accessible by all the workflows and maintainers of a repository.**
 This means another maintainer on your project could potentially use the token to impersonate you.
 If there is an exploitable bug in a workflow with write permissions, an external contributor could potentially exploit it to extract the PAT.

-We strongly recommend that you **do not use a PAT** unless you feel that the risks introduced are outweighed by the functionalities they support.
+We recommend that you **do not use a PAT** unless you feel that the risks introduced are outweighed by the functionalities they support.

 ## Installation